maier/nad/README.md

 ## Source Install

+An install from source will build a default set of plugins and install nad in `/opt/circonus`.
+You may then run nad with: `/opt/circonus/sbin/nad`.

-### Requirements
+### Build requirements

 * NodeJS v4.4.5+ must be installed and available as `node` on the PATH.
 * A basic development environment (compiler, GNU make, etc.) in order to build certain plugins.
 * For OmniOS/FreeBSD/etc. you must install and use `gmake`.

 ```
 git clone https://github.com/circonus-labs/nad.git
 cd nad
 sudo make install

+# or

+sudo gmake install

+# to run nad

+sudo /opt/circonus/sbin/nad
 ```

-This will build a default set of plugins and install nad in `/opt/circonus`.
-You may then run nad with: `/opt/circonus/sbin/nad`.

 ### OS Specific Installation